-Several quilting resources talk about making more of the same blocks except using a different color scheme.
-As many times as I had read it, I have used it only once – when Stephanie and I made a quilt together.
+There are a number of quilting resources that recommend making additional blocks of the same design but utilizing a different color palette.
+In spite of the numerous times I had read it, the only time I had actually used it was when Stephanie and I had made a quilt together.

-With the borders separated from the center, you can see the color difference between the blocks in the center and the blocks on the outside.
+The borders have been moved away from the center, which reveals the distinct color difference between the blocks that make up the center and the blocks that make up the borders.

-In this design, the outside border blocks are half the size of the other blocks.
+The blocks that make up the outside border of this design are scaled down to be one-half the size of the other blocks.

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>